Research

 of gun owners do not view guns as part of their overall identity

-Our most recent research, conducted with Citizen Data in late 2024, was wide-ranging, national survey of 5,100 American gun owners who are also registered voters.
-It provided critical insights into gun owners’ policy preferences, concerns, and trusted messengers.
+Our most recent research, Consensus in the Crossfire of Conflict, conducted with research firm More in Common in October 2025, was a national survey of over 3,100 American gun owners who are also registered voters.
+It provides critical insights into the "sincerity gap" in policymaking, the pragmatism of gun owners, and the broad consensus that exists on safety measures.

 KEY FINDINGS